Monday, December 31, 2018

 Being a Vipassana practitioner, I was aware of sitting as a meditative practice.
 I had never imagined how much walking could churn my mind and bring up the gross and unresolved elements to the surface.

-After the days walk, I observed that I dreamt every day and in the morning I could remember these dreams crystal clear.
-Personally dreams have been like a mirror and I try to draw messages from them to understand the unresolved stuff.
+After the day's walk, I observed that I dreamt every day, and in the morning, I could remember these dreams crystal clear.
+Personally, dreams have been like a mirror, and I try to draw messages from them to understand the unresolved stuff.

 Joy of Unknown